-A: HTTPZ is basically an install-it-and-forget-it add-on.
+A: Actually i personally don't recommend either anymore since the functionality to forward HTTP sites to HTTPS has been incorporated into Firefox, though some folks still prefer HTTPZ over the in-built functionality.
+HTTPZ is basically an install-it-and-forget-it add-on.
 It's small, simple to configure, and it just works.
-There may be an advantage with the EFF's HTTPS Everywhere when you visit a secure site that pulls content from a non-secure one (think images).
+There may have been advantages with the EFF's HTTPS Everywhere when you visit a secure site that pulls content from a non-secure one (think images).
 In this case i believe HTTPS Everywhere will attempt to upgrade the 3rd party requests whereas i don't believe HTTPZ will.
 On the flip side, HTTPS Everywhere may not upgrade an insecure site at all if it's not in their database.
 It also consumes significantly more memory than HTTPZ.
-The other HTTP to HTTPS add-ons i wouldn't bother with.
+In the end though, both are obsolete in my opinion.

-A: Because "most" does not equal "all".
-Anyone in between you and your destination can potentially see *and manipulate* that traffic if it's not encrypted, starting with your ISP.
+A: Well, we no longer need an add-on to accomplish this, but that aside, "most" does not equal "all".
+Anyone in between you and your destination can potentially see *and manipulate* traffic if it's not encrypted, starting with your ISP.
 This could include your neighbor if you're wireless.
 While this may be less of an issue if you're using a VPN, it's still an issue.